Yoka0014/ACG2025-reference-implementation/README.md

 This project is a reference implementation of the method proposed in the paper "Mastering Othello with genetic algorithm and reinforcement learning".
 The implementation presents an efficient learning method for Othello that requires no domain knowledge beyond the game rules and board symmetries.

-The method combines genetic algorithm-based n-tuple optimization with self-play reinforcement learning to achieve strong gameplay performance.
-The key innovation is using a Biased Random-Key Genetic Algorithm (BRKGA) to optimize n-tuple structures while generating training data through self-play, eliminating the need for existing game records or domain-specific strategic knowledge.

-Specifically, it consists of the following two main phases:

-1.  **N-Tuple Structure Optimization**: Using BRKGA to evolve optimal n-tuple shapes and combinations for feature extraction.
-Each individual in the genetic algorithm represents a set of spatially connected n-tuples, and fitness is defined as the reciprocal of the cross-entropy loss between the value function predictions and observed outcomes on test data, after training the value function using TD(λ) learning with that individual's n-tuples.
-2.  **Self-Play Reinforcement Learning**: After obtaining optimized n-tuples, the method further refines the value function parameters through AlphaZero-style self-play using Monte Carlo Tree Search (MCTS), generating 500,000 games per training cycle.

-The method achieves remarkable efficiency, completing training in approximately 38 hours on consumer hardware while achieving winning performance against strong Othello programs like Edax Level 10.

 ### 2. Directory and File Structure

 The roles of the main directories and files in this project are as follows: